gitlabhq/gitlabhq/CONTRIBUTING.md

 3. Code
 4. Create a pull request

-We only accept pull requests if:
+We will only accept pull requests if:

 * Your code has proper tests and all tests pass
 * Your code can be merged w/o problems
-* It wont broke existing functionality
+* It won't break existing functionality
-* Its a quality code
+* It's quality code
 * We like it :)

 ## [You may need a developer VM](https://github.com/gitlabhq/developer-vm)